 Your credit card habits are one key indicator of your overall financial health.
 Without responsible credit card use, you might build up high-interest debt, incur late payment fees and damage your credit score.
 To steer clear of those pitfalls, try to avoid the following five common credit card mistakes.

-A credit card doesn't mean you shouldn't live within your means.
+Having a credit card doesn't mean you shouldn't live within your means.
 Little impulse buys can add up over time and can lead to some pretty hefty credit card bills.
 If you don't really need it, you may want to think twice before buying it.

 You may think it's not a big deal to run a few days late on a monthly payment.
 But remember that your credit card habits, like any other loan, directly affect your credit report.
-When a payment is late, it indicates to potential lenders that you may not be responsible when taking out other loans down the road.
+When a payment is late, it indicates to potential lenders that you may not be responsible when taking out other loans in the future.
 And while it varies on a case-by-case basis, one 30-day late payment could result in at least a 50-point drop on your credit score even if you've never missed a payment before, according to Equifax1.
 So stay on top of your monthly bill, like you would any other loan, to protect your credit score and avoid putting an unnecessary blemish on your record.

 1Source: Equifax http://blog.equifax.com/credit/can-one-late-payment-affect-my-credit-score/